max84517/PCA/README.md

     plt.show()
 ```

-Attach the names and color of each type of iris, we get a beautiful graph that demonstrate how PCA distinguish different type of iris simply by delivering differnt weights of features!
+Attach the names and color of each type of iris, we get a beautiful graph that demonstrate how PCA distinguish different type of iris simply by delivering differnt weights to each features!

 ![alt text](https://github.com/max84517/PCA/blob/main/graph/iris_pca.png)